Yesterday went as expected with a PC majority of 76 seats, which really was the worst case scenario, what everyone was dreading.

 There is hope for the future, but today is today.
 I woke up this morning to a less certain, secure and settled Ontario.
 Where many are wondering what they might lose as individuals, and a society.
 It’s not a nice feeling but one we are getting used to.

 We just need to keep the faith, hang onto hope and support the opposition.
 Stay involved and ready for the next election.
 Things probably are very bad, maybe they can be minimilized, but in four years, we will have another opportunity.
-We can also hope this victory will prove a temporary loss, as Ontario realizes its strength isn’t in hatred of elites and liberals, it’s in it’s common sense, goverance for all the people, sound economic reasoning, and a need to move forward on climate change, green industry and infrastructure, and values and policies that end social problems, instead of creating and resurrecting them.
+We can also hope this victory will prove a temporary loss, as Ontario realizes its strength isn’t in hatred of “elites”, immigrants or liberals, it’s in it’s common sense goverance for all the people, sound economic reasoning, and it’s dedication to move forward on climate change, green industry and infrastructure, and values and policies that end social problems, instead of creating and resurrecting them.

 In the meantime, this next four years, let’s be a little more friendly to each other, a little kinder.
 Divest in habits and attitudes that keep our world imperiled, and stuck in self harming decline.
 Read, learn, study, relax, resist, fight back.
 Stay safe, move forward, and value ourselves more.
 Have fun, mature and grow.
 Because the stronger and better we are as people, the stronger and better our sane, sound world will be.